Ekkehard-Schulze/precision-temperature-logger/README.md

 6.)
 For different technical requirements we provide a firmware

-with additional sensor support for:
+with additional support for these sensors:

 * ADT7420 (precision temperature)